bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 > form.
 >
 > This causes a request to be made to the service which has previously
-> stored the registration key that was issued to the client in the
+> stored the registration key that was issued to the receiver in the
 > previous step.
 The service then checks the authenticity and, if valid,
 > issues a PIN number, which is then displayed to the user.
 >